kyma-project/kyma/docs/operation-guides/01-install-kyma.md

 ## Choose resource consumption

 By default, Kyma is installed with the default chart values defined in the `values.yaml` files.
-To control the amount of resources, such as memory and CPU, that the components can consume, you can also install Kyma with the following pre-defined profiles:
+You can also control the allocation of resources, such as memory and CPU, that the components consume by installing Kyma with the following pre-defined profiles:

 - **Evaluation** needs limited resources and is suited for trial purposes.
 - **Production** is configured for high availability and scalability.
 It requires more resources than the evaluation profile but is a better choice for production workload.